ChiIIerr/Bazzite-Wake-GUI/README.md

 2. Drag and drop the `usb-wake-config.sh` file directly into the terminal window, or type its path (e.g., `./usb-wake-config.sh`).
 3. Press **Enter** to run it.
 4. A graphical window will pop up.
 Select the devices you want to allow to wake your PC, then click **OK**.
 5. Look back at your terminal window.
 It will ask for your `sudo` (administrator) password to apply the system changes.
-As you type your password, nothing will show up on screen—this is normal in Linux!
-Just type it and press Enter.

 You're all set!
-Your selected devices can now wake your PC.
+Your selected devices can now wake your PC so long as your BIOS settings are also set.